AbdullahAlshambri/Controlling-Different-Types-of-Motors/README.md

-# Controlling a Stepper Motor via A4988 Driver
+# Controlling Different Types of Motors with an Arduino

-These are two simple Arduino codes to control a stepper motor with a driver of the model A4988 and a servo motor.
+These are simple Arduino codes and diagrams to control a stepper motor, a servo motor, and a Brushless DC Motor.

 1-[Controlling a Stepper Motor](https://github.com/AbdullahAlshambri/Controlling-Stepper-and-Servo-Motors#1--controlling-stepper-motor
 )